rangle/ngCourse2/handout/features/typescript_features.md

 # TypeScript Features

-Now that producing JavaScript from TypeScript code has been de-mystified, two of its features can be described, and experimented with.
+Now that producing JavaScript from TypeScript code has been de-mystified, some of its features can be described and experimented with.

+- Types
+- Interfaces
-- Types, Interfaces, and "Shapes"
+- "Shapes"
 - Decorators

-# Types, Interfaces, and "Shapes"
+## Types

 Many people do not realize it, but JavaScript _does_ in fact have types, they're just "Duck Typed", which roughly means that the developer does not have to think